-Open surgery literally means the general surgeon opens your abdominal cavity by way of an incision to repair the weakened abdominal wall.
+Open surgery means the general surgeon opens your abdominal cavity through an incision to repair the weakened abdominal wall.
 Once the wall is strengthened, the organ tissue will remain in place.
-Mesh material is sometimes used to further strengthen the abdominal wall, reducing the need for hernia surgery in the future.
+Mesh material is sometimes used to strengthen the abdominal wall further, reducing the need for hernia surgery in the future.

 Laparoscopic Hernia Surgery

-The term laparoscopic refers to a set of serpentine tools that the surgeon uses to work inside the abdominal cavity without having to open you up.
-Small incisions are used, which function as entry points for the necessary tools.
-The surgeon makes the small cuts along the lower abdomen and inserts a camera with a light attached, which allows for easy viewing on a nearby monitor.
-The tools involve the robotic repair of the abdominal wall, which is safer than open surgery, leads to fewer scars and involves less downtime.
+The term laparoscopic refers to a set of winding tools the surgeon uses to work inside the abdominal cavity without opening it up.
+Small incisions are used as entry points for the necessary tools.
+The surgeon makes small cuts along the lower abdomen and inserts a camera with a light attached, allowing easy viewing on a nearby monitor.
+The tools involve the robotic repair of the abdominal wall, which is safer than open surgery, leads to fewer scars, and involves less downtime.

 Read our article: Which Type of Hernia Surgery is Right for You?

 The surgeries above are useful for repairing hernias that cause little to no discomfort or pain.

 You should seek immediate attention if the hernia bulge grows or no longer hides when you lie down and when severe pain is accompanied by redness around the area, fever, and vomiting.
 These are signs that the hernia has become strangulated, which means the organ tissue is trapped, leading to a loss of proper blood flow.

 Read our article: Abdominal Hernia Repair Surgery and the Recovery Time You Should Expect

 Gallbladder surgery is common.
 It is so common that it is designated as one of the most common surgeries in the United States.
 Hundreds of thousands of men and women have gallbladder surgery each year, which involves completely removing this organ.